 Where Are We Located?

 EAA Chapter 240 is a Delaware-based chapter, with its legacy in Wilmington’s New Castle Airport and various other locations in the state, throughout our early years.
 The Chapter is now located at our own dedicated facility at New Garden Flying Field (N57), in eastern Pennsylvania, near the Delaware and Pennsylvania border.
-The Chapter services the Tri-State area’s of Delaware, Pennsylvania, New Jersey and Maryland, with many members from each state active in our organization.
+The Chapter services the region of Delaware, Pennsylvania, New Jersey and Maryland, with many members from each state active in our organization.
 Our roots however remain in Delaware.

 Our street address is:

 EAA Chapter 240, New Garden Flying Field, 1235 Newark Rd, Toughkenamon PA 19374